zxhycxq/reactjs-zh/Docs/reference-dom-elements.md

 ### value

 The `value` attribute is supported by `<input>` and `<textarea>` components.
 You can use it to set the value of the component.
-This is useful for building controlled components. `defaultValue` is the uncontrolled equivalent, which sets the value of the component when it is first mounted.
+This is useful for building 受控组件s. `defaultValue` is the uncontrolled equivalent, which sets the value of the component when it is first mounted.

 ## 支持所有的html属性
 ## All Supported HTML Attributes